 Visit Mah Meri Cultural Village

 The Mah Meri tribe is one of 18 indigenous communities in Malaysia.
-This particular tribe sometimes called the masked man of Malaysia.
-Mah Meri people are highly skilful to create beautiful mask.
+This particular tribe is sometimes called the masked man of Malaysia.
+Mah Meri people are highly skillful in creating beautiful masks.

-The area for the village is not big but you can spend good time to explore the gallery to understand each story behind their masks, learn to blow pipe or even try on their costumes.
+The area of the village is not big but you can spend a good time exploring the gallery to understand each story behind their masks, learn to blowpipe, or even try on their costumes.

 The village is open for the whole year.
 However, March or April is the best time to visit Mah Meri village.
-During these time you can see Hari Moyang festival.
+During this time you can see the Hari Mojang festival.